siconos/siconos/Docs/sphinx/users_guide/relations.rst

 Then, depending on the sub-class, each relation holds some plug-in functions or operators used to define the constraints.
 They are listed below for each available type of relation.

-Available classes: :doxysiconos:`FirstOrderR`, :doxysiconos:`FirstOrderLinearR`, :doxysiconos:`FirstOrderLinearTIR`, :doxysiconos:`LagrangianR, :doxysiconos:`LagrangianRheonomousR`, :doxysiconos:`LagrangianScleronomousR, :doxysiconos:`LagrangianCompliantR`, :doxysiconos:`LagrangianLinearR`.
+Available classes: :doxysiconos:`FirstOrderR`, :doxysiconos:`FirstOrderLinearR`, :doxysiconos:`FirstOrderLinearTIR`, :doxysiconos:`LagrangianR`, :doxysiconos:`LagrangianRheonomousR`, :doxysiconos:`LagrangianScleronomousR`, :doxysiconos:`LagrangianCompliantR`, :doxysiconos:`LagrangianLinearR`.

 .. image:: classRelation.*